kenhkan/morrison/README.md

 *TODO*

-## Special constructs

-Some FBP constructs are crucial, yet there may not be equivalent mappings to Unix pipes.
-It is therefore necessary for the program to "know" that it is a Vyzzi component to use these constructs.
+## Writing FBP-aware components

+Sometimes the component designer does not want Vyzzi to automatically marshal data so that a Unix-like program just works.
+A scenario is when array ports are needed.
+The concept of array ports is unique to FBP, an equivalent to which does not exist in the Unix-like world.
+In that case, the designer must write the wrapper herself to leverage the feature.

+An FBP-aware component designates itself as such by setting the attribute `elementary.fbp-aware` to `true`.
+A side-effect of this is that all automatic data marshalling enabled by `elementary.expectations` are ignored given that the component has volunteered to take control.

+Note that only an elementary component may be designated FBP-aware.
+A composite component is automatically FBP-aware given that its constituent parts need to be FBP-aware to begin with.

-### Array ports
+### Ports

+An FBP-unaware component simply reads from I/O streams.
+Its FBP-aware counterpart may also choose to do that, but it may also choose to select by port name rather than I/O stream.
+This is especially crucial for array ports.

 Array ports allow a process to selectively receive IPs from a number of "sub-ports" in a single port.
 A Unix program, however, cannot separate out data once it merges into a single stream accessible via a file descriptor.

-In Vyzzi, a component may use array ports by reading the environment variable `VYZZI_PORT_MAP_PATH`.
+An FBP-aware component may use array ports by reading the environment variable `VYZZI_PORT_MAP_PATH`.
 It is the path to a file that contains mapping for ports.

-#### Map file protocol
+#### Port map file protocol

 Each map file is tab-separated values of the following format:

 ```
-IN | OUT  <port name>   <list of file descriptors separated by comma>
+IN | OUT    <port name>    <starting file descriptor>    <file descriptor count>
 ```

 Note that the spaces above are tabs in practice.